Houses in Multiple Occupation (HMO)

 Apply for a HMO licence

-You need a licence from us if you rent out a property as a House in Multiple Occupation (HMO), which:
+You need a licence from us if you rent a property to tenants as a House in Multiple Occupation (HMO), which:

-- Is at least 3 storeys high (or 2 storeys above a commercial unit)
+- is at least 3 storeys high (or 2 storeys if above a commercial unit)

-- Has shared toilet, bathroom or kitchen facilities with other tenants
+- has shared facilities between tenants such as a toilet, bathroom or kitchen

-The current fee structure for an HMO licence was introduced by the Council on 3 July 2017.
-You can read the full background report to the decision to set these fees.
+The current fee structure for an HMO licence was introduced by the Executive on 3 July 2017.
+You can read the full report on the decision to set these fees.

 Apply for a licence